ccharland69/hello-world/README.md

 # hello-world
-this is my hello-world to the Github community
+this is my hello-world to the Github community i'm brand new to coding!